starryalley/Anduril2/README.md

 When doing 1-click from off to turn on the light, there are additionally 3 modes that can be selected through Misc Config Menu (`9H` from off).

-- Mode 0: instant on (default)
+- Mode 0: instant on (default in stock Anduril2)
-- Mode 1: quickly ramp up to memorized level
+- Mode 1: quickly ramp up to memorized level (default in this fork)
 - Mode 2: old fluorescent light flickering
 - Mode 3: lighter flickering and slowly ramp up